-- 1. Parishes may use these guidelines to celebrate Holy Communion.
+- Parishes may use these guidelines to celebrate Holy Communion.
 When communion is distributed, participants will observe all guidelines for worship inside.
 When communion is distributed, only the celebrant should move; everyone else will remain in place and wait for the celebrant to come to them.
 (V3) - 2.
-Drive-in gatherings are allowed and are exempt from capacity limits.
-Participants will stay in their cars, will park a car-width from one another (or every other space) and keep windows up.
+Services where participants remain in cars and park in a designated parking area are allowed and are exempt from capacity limits.
+Participants will stay in their cars, will park a car-width from one another car (or every other space) and keep windows up.
 If communion is being distributed to cars, clergy and recipients must wear masks during that interaction.
 Restrooms should be used at home and parish restrooms shall not be made available.
-(V3) - Outdoor spaces may be used more than once in a day.
+(V3/V4) - Outdoor spaces may be used more than once in a day.
 Any railings, tables, benches, or other "touchpoints" in the space should be cleaned between uses as much as possible. https://wedc.org/wp-content/uploads/2020/05/COVID-19-Outdoor-Gatherings-Guidelines.pdf (V3)